 In Wales – there is no explicit central BIM mandate.

 In Northern Ireland (Central Procurement Directorate) - The Northern Ireland BIM policy is that from 1 April 2016, all Government centrally procured construction projects with a value greater than the EU procurement threshold for construction works shall, where there is potential for efficiency savings, be delivered to BIM Maturity Level 2.

-BIM is a way of working and a set of processes which uses a digital-tool set to manage and model information in a collaborative environment.
+BIM is a way of working and a set of processes which uses a digital-tool set to model, manage and exchange information in a secure and collaborative environment.

-The use of advanced computer systems to build 3D models of infrastructure and hold large amounts of information about its design, operation and current condition, is key to BIM driving a cultural shift towards greater collaboration and efficiency in the construction industry.
+The use of advanced computer systems to build 3D object orientated models of built assets and infrastructure and link to large amounts of information about its design, operation and current condition, is key to BIM driving a cultural shift towards greater collaboration and efficiency in the construction industry.

 - At the planning stage it enables designers, owners and users to work together to produce the best possible designs and to test them in the computer before they are built.

 - In construction it enables engineers, contractors and suppliers to integrate complex components cutting out waste and reducing the risk of errors.

 - In operation it provides customers with real-time information about available services and maintainers with accurate assessments of the condition of assets.

 The effective implementation of BIM can be supported using the BIM Level 2 standards ensuring that the same accurate data can be accessed throughout the supply chain.
 It is important to note that the standards need to be used in conjunction with a collaborative working approach and an appropriate technology stack.